-All students are required to return to the Marietta College campus for "call back days".
+All students are required to return to the Marietta College campus for all "in person" call back days and to participate virtually as assigned below.
 Attendance is mandatory.
-Students coming late, leaving early or not attending a CBD depending on the reason, could have 10 points deducted from their final rotational grade or be required to appear before the Progress and Conduct Committee.
+Students who are late, leave early or have an unexcused absence, could have 10 points deducted from their final rotational grade or be required to appear before the Progress and Conduct Committee.